wanghaisheng/responsive-landing-page-starter/content/blog/en/create-websocket-server-java-api-dr.md

 Additionally, you'll need to make sure you have a copy of the JDK installed.
 I will be using JDK 15 in this tutorial.

-> NOTE: Currently Java 16 is not supported by Gradle.
+> NOTE: Currently Java 16 is not supported by the Gretty plug-in we're about to use.

 ## The Java API for WebSockets

 Introduced in Java EE 7, the [Java API for WebSockets](https://www.oracle.com/technetwork/articles/java/jsr356-1937161.html), or JSR 356 is a specification that Java developers can use in order to integrate WebSockets into their applications.

 It allows developers to write their WebSocket-based application completely independent of their container's implementation.
 For this guide you will be using [Tomcat](http://tomcat.apache.org/).
-However, because you will be using JSR 356, any other [web container](https://en.wikipedia.org/wiki/Web_container) which supports Java EE 7 should work.
+However, because you will be using JSR 356, any other [web container](https://en.wikipedia.org/wiki/Web_container) which supports Java EE 7 or later should work.

 ### Create the Project